 Many of Belfast's waterways have been covered or culverted, and are now effectively used as part of the sewer system.
 Without light, and with increased surface water pollution, these waterways effectively become ecologically 'dead'.
 'Daylighting' or opening up these waterways provides an opportunity to revitalise the aquatic ecosystem.
-Although the entire stretch of some culverts might be difficult to daylight, regetation can be used at culvert openings to help clean the water and making the water quality safe.
-Similarly, several value which could be opened up to become more naturalised.
+Although the entire stretch of some culverts might be difficult to daylight, vegetation can be used at culvert openings to help clean the water and making the water quality safe.
+Similarly, several waterways are in concrete channels with limited ecological value which could be opened up to become more naturalised.
 Opening culverts and channels also helps reduce flood risk, increasing storage capacity in times of heavy rainfall.